schuchert/graph_ql_example/MUTATIONS.md

 # GraphQL Mutations Reference

-Complete reference for all mutations available in the GraphQL mock server.
+Complete reference for all mutations available in the Administrate DX GraphQL mock server.

 ## CourseTemplate Mutations